 If you have not enrolled at Saint Paul College before, you must complete an

 Application for Admission online.
-There is a non-refundable $20 application fee that will be automatically added to your bill once you have applied for admission.
-It will appear on your bill within 48 hours of the time at which you submit your application.
+There is a non-refundable $20.00 application fee.
+However, due to challenging economic times Saint Paul College will waive your application fee if you apply after October 8, 2009.
+This application fee waiver will be applied to all applications until further notice.
 If you need more information about a degree, diploma or certificate program, you can do one of the following:

 Other than turning in an application, what else will I need to do to be admitted?